kartva/kartva/README.md

 - employed as a developer teaching assistant for Programming in C. I created test modules for course assignments.
 - (Relevant) classes:
   - Programming Languages.
 Assignments included:
-    - writing lots of interpreters in OCaml (I enjoyed all of them).
+    - writing lots of interpreters in OCaml.
     - writing an interpreter for a functional language with type inference and checking.
     - verifying simple programs in Dafny.
   - Systems Programming.
 Assigments included: